littlewhiteJ/using_ubuntu/clear_the_disk.md

 ```
 sudo apt-get autoremove
 ```
-that instruction can only delete the packages installed by ==apt-get==
+that instruction can only delete the packages installed by **apt-get**

 you can use a tool **deborphan**
 ```